-Freight shipping involves a number of different modes of transportation; namely trucks, boats and airplanes.
+LTL freight shipping involves a number of different modes of transportation; namely trucks, boats and airplanes.
 Understandably, managing the transport of large shipments between these vastly different modes of transportation and delivering them in a predictable, timely manner requires a great deal of care and cooperation.
-Fortunately, the freight shipping industry, with direction from the Department of Transportation and the National Motor Freight Traffic Association, has devised an efficient method that allows even the newest business owners or consumers to make freight shipments.
-Here are some of the most important things to consider when arranging a freight shipment.
+Fortunately, the freight shipping industry, with direction from the Department of Transportation and the National Motor Freight Traffic Association, has devised an efficient method that allows even the newest business owners or consumers to ship freight.
+Here are some of the most important things to consider when shipping freight.

 Verify Your Carrier’s Authority